Gautham495/React-Firebase-Course/README.md

 # React JS and Firebase Course in Udemy

-This course will/is available at udemy at ......
+This course is available at udemy at https://www.udemy.com/course/react-and-firebase-with-hooks-for-absolute-beginners/

 This repository contains all the code used in the udemy course and the best part is all the branches are named after the lecture names so you can easily identify that particular piece of code required for that particular lecture.
 This will allow you to easily access each part of the course so you can learn efficiently from my course.